languidphoton/ralts/README.md

 ### Story listing

 This page shows all the stories that have been processed.
-It's based on the `dataview` plugin of Obsidian, which has some SQL-like properties which can use metadata from each story, such as the story 'Score', 'Wordcount' and the date the story was 'Published' to create dynamic lists as shown below.
+It's based on the `dataview` plugin of _Obsidian_, which has some SQL-like properties which can use metadata from each story, such as the story 'Score', 'Wordcount' and the date the story was 'Published' to create dynamic lists as shown below.

 ![all stories](assets/all_stories.png)